mustafac0des/Elevvo-Pathways/README.md

 * **Objective:** Classify movie reviews as positive or negative.
 * **Methodology:** Preprocessed, tokenized, and vectorized a dataset of movie reviews.
 * **Key Achievements:**
-    * Implemented and compared **Logistic Regression** and **Naive Bayes** classification pipelines.
+    * Implemented and trained a **Logistic Regression** model.
+    * Evaluated an alternative **Naive Bayes** model.
-    * Visualized the most frequent words across sentiment classes to identify key polarity indicators.
+    * Visualized the most frequent words in positive and negative reviews to gain deeper insights.

 ---